Ramírez's tiebreaking homer in 6th lifts Guardians to 6th straight win, 3-2 over slumping Orioles

 BALTIMORE (AP) — José Ramírez hit a tiebreaking homer in the sixth inning, and the Cleveland Guardians won their sixth straight game, 3-2 over the Baltimore Orioles on Monday night.

 Tanner Bibee (6-2) allowed one earned run in six innings for the Guardians, who were able to protect their slim lead without using highly worked closer Emmanuel Clase.
-Tim Herrin and Hunter Gaddis worked the seventh and eighth, and Scott Barlow struck out the side in the ninth for his second save.
+Tim Herrin and Hunter Gaddis worked the seventh and eighth, and Scott Barlow struck out the side in the ninth for his second save of the year.

+“I've had calmer games,” manager Stephen Vogt said.
+“But we've talked about it all year, that's the beauty of this bullpen is every one of them can pitch in leverage.
+Mr. Barlow's had his fair share of saves as well, so he's in a very comfortable situation for him.”

 Since taking two of three in a big series at Yankee Stadium, Baltimore has dropped four in a row for the first time this year.
 Rookie Cade Povich (0-2) steadied himself after a 31-pitch first inning, but with the score tied at 2 in the sixth, Ramírez hit a 431-foot homer to center field.